greyvugrin/aws-ssh-ssm/README.md

 - Each user must have a MFA device assigned.
 LINK
 - Instances
-  - Each instance must have a policy attached to its role that enables SSM
+  - Each instance must have a policy attached to its role that enables SSM (`AmazonSSMManagedInstanceCore` is the AWS-managed policy that does this)
   - The role must be tagged with the correct user for SSM to run (ex: `ubuntu` for Ubuntu AMIs)
   - The SSM agent must be running (AWS Linux & Ubuntu instances have this by default)